 - Vanilla Extract: Ideally pure vanilla extract, not imitation vanilla.

 - Dark Chocolate Chips: Bittersweet, semi-sweet, or milk chocolate chips will all work well.
 Raisins are also an option, or a mixture of the two.

 I love making these with chocolate chips - so they're technically Almond Flour Oatmeal Chocolate Chip Cookies.
 But because the base recipe is dependable, you have endless options for add-ins and combinations.

 - Swap in raisins to make Almond Flour Oatmeal Raisin Cookies.

-- Use coconut sugar in place of brown sugar for extra flavor depth.
+- Use coconut sugar in place of the brown sugar (along with an extra egg yolk to offset the difference in moisture) for extra flavor depth.

 - For a less chewy cookie, swap in quick cooking oats.
 For a chewier cookie, use extra-thick old-fashioned oats (my favorite).